Surface analysis and characterization laboratory

 What are the characteristics of a surface?

-Surface characteristics include roughness, cleanliness, chemical composition and topography.
+The characteristics of a surface include its roughness, cleanliness, chemical composition, and topography.

-Analysis and characterization of the surface of materials is carried out in the laboratory using specific technical and analytical resources depending on the materials and requirements (contamination, wear, adhesion, etc.).
+Material surface analysis and characterization are carried out in the laboratory using specific technical and analytical methods depending on the materials and needs (contamination, wear, adhesion, etc.).

 The filab advantages